Fatma-M/note-taking-app/README.md

 - View the optimal layout for their devices.
 - Add a new note.
-- VSearch For a specific note.
+- Search For a specific note.
 - Show all notes.

 ### Tools